| CALL FOR SUBMISSIONS

 The Programming track is soliciting lectures focused on new techniques in programming, in particular:

-How have the new console platforms changed game development?
-What unique new techniques and approaches have you developed to deal with next-generation and cross-generation games?
+How have the new console platforms and emerging display devices changed game development?
+What unique new techniques and approaches have you developed to deal with new-generation and cross-generation games?
+How do you tackle the constraints of Virtual Reality enabled games?
 Do you have tips and tricks to share?

 - Core Engine Techniques